GigaSpaces-ProfessionalServices/AdminApiMonitor/README.md

 `java -Dproperties=/full/path/to/admin_api.properties -jar AdminApiMonitor.jar -c`

-To change logging behavior, configure a logback configuration file and point the tool at it:
+To change logging behavior (non-csv output), configure a logback configuration file and point the tool at it:

-`java -Dproperties=/full/path/to/admin_api.properties -Dlogback.configurationFile=/path/to/config.xml -jar AdminApiMonitorjar -c`
+`java -Dproperties=/full/path/to/admin_api.properties -Dlogback.configurationFile=/path/to/config.xml -jar AdminApiMonitor.jar`

+-- the end